 set strong standards for design, growth and transformation.

-The draft SLP contains a Vision for Sandwell in 2041, underpinned by strategic objectives and priorities designed to deliver the Vision and its associated objectives.
+The SLP contains a Vision for Sandwell in 2041, underpinned by strategic objectives and priorities designed to deliver the Vision and its associated objectives.

-Once adopted, the SLP will provide a clear and robust strategy for bringing development sites forward, with a strong presumption in favour of sustainable development on brownfield land.
+The SLP provides a clear and robust strategy for bringing development sites forward, with a strong presumption in favour of sustainable development on brownfield land.
 It will provide certainty and transparency to residents, businesses and developers around how Sandwell is expecting to grow to 2041.

 Why does Sandwell need a Local Plan?